Albert (Bert) Miller, My Dad

 When Dad was strong enough he went back to work, only to be told that he was sacked because he had been replaced during his absence.
 Fortunately, because of his reputation within the local tailoring trade, he was able to find another job the same day.

-As a consequence of long periods in pain he became an insomniac.
+As a consequence of long periods of pain, he became an insomniac.
 Unable to sleep, he studied through the night, teaching himself tailoring and design.
-He would design and cut out men's suit-patterns on our dining room table.
+He would design and cut out men's suit patterns on our dining room table.
 These new skills were to become invaluable later.

 As a form of relaxation, he joined the Bethnal Green Institute Camera Club, which was run by the London County Council.
 Renowned as a centre of excellence, many up-and-coming photographers were members.

 Amongst them was Terence Donovan, who went on to be a well-known professional photographer and director of advertising films.
 Dad entered many competitions, being successful on a regular basis.
 A winning portrait he took of me was exhibited in The National Portrait Gallery.
 He would have liked to have taken his hobby further, but due to his ill health he carried on with tailoring.
 Because of the near-constant discomfort he only ever worked within walking distance of home.